Point Estimators

 \(\boldsymbol{\theta} = (\theta_1, \ldots, \theta_k)\) from sample data

-The most natural and widely used choice is to select the parameter that makes the
+A widely used choice in frequentist inference is to select the parameter that makes the

 observed data most probable.